Skip to main content

 The expected uses of child accounts for progressive onboarding implies that they will be accounts with shared access.
 A user may decide that they no longer want secondary parties to have access to the child account.

-There are two ways a party can have delegated access to an account - keys and AuthAccount Capability.
+There are two ways a party can have delegated access to an account - keys and &Account Capability.
 With ChildAccount mediated access, a user wouldn't be able to revoke anyone's access except for their own.
 With unrestricted access via OwnedAccount, one could remove parents (OwnedAccount.removeParent(parent: Address)) thereby unlinking relevant Capabilities and further destroying their ChildAccount and CapabilityDelegator resources.

-Ultimately, things are not entirely straightforward with respect to AuthAccount Capabilities, at least not until Capability Controllers enter the picture.
-This is discussed in more detail in the Flip.
 For now, we recommend that if users want to revoke secondary access, they transfer any assets from the relevant child account and remove it from their Manager altogether.

 Remove a Child Account